amitzed/nasa-mars-rover-graphql-react/README.md

 # NASA Mars Rover images and other details

-## NASA API Data pulled by GraphQL/Apollo Server and displayed on React client
+## NASA API Data fetched by GraphQL/Apollo Server and displayed on React client